bloycey/google-sheets-text-adventure/README.md

 # Google Sheets Text Adventure

-Here's an example of what you can build: [Snake Story](https://snakestory.netlify.com/).
+Here's an example of what you can build: [Snake Story](https://snakestory.netlify.com/) (However I'm sure your story will be much better!)

 ![Preview](docs/img/preview.png)